Yeovil: Sport

 The town's football team, Yeovil Town F.C., plays in green and white livery at Huish Park, and currently competes in the National League.
-Known as the "Glovers" (referring to the town's glove-making past), it was founded in 1895 and won, as Football Conference (the then name of National League) champions in 2003, promotion to the English Football League for the first time in its history.
-It had achieved numerous FA Cup victories over Football League sides in the past 50 years, and since joining the League has won promotion again – as League Two champions in 2005 and League One play-off winners in 2013.
-However, the stay in tier 2 of English football only lasted for a season.
+Known as the "Glovers" (referring to the town's glove-making past), it was founded in 1895 and in 2003 won promotion to the English Football League.
+The club went on become League Two champions in 2005 and League One play-off winners in 2013.
+However, their stay in tier 2 of English football only lasted for a season and, by 2018, they were relegated to the National League.

 In women's football, Yeovil Town L.F.C. was founded in 1990 and won promotion to England's highest tier, the FA Women's Super League, in 2016, before merging with Bridgwater United W.F.C. in 2021.
-Yeovil Town W.F.C. was then re-formed in January 2023.
+Yeovil Town W.F.C. was reformed in January 2023.

 Other football teams in the town include Westland's Sports F.C., which plays at Alvington Lane, and Pen Mill Athletic.

 Yeovil Olympiads Athletics Club, founded in 1969, has produced many international athletes.
 The first was Eric Berry, who came 6th in the 1973 European Juniors in the hammer event.
 Olympians who started with the club include Max Robertson and Gary Jennings, both 400-metre hurdlers.

 Yeovil is home to Ivel Barbarians Rugby Club, formed in 1995 by a merger of the Yeovil and Westlands clubs.
 South Somerset Warriors formed in 2010 and played in the South West Division of the Rugby League Conference until it folded in 2011.

 The Goldenstones Pool and Leisure Centre provides a 25 m swimming pool, a teaching pool, a gym, sauna, steam room, spectator area and workout studio.
 Preston Sports Centre has undergone an £800,000 refurbishment, which included adding a gym and dance studio.

 In late July 2007, South Somerset District Council plans were made public by the Western Gazette to build a £21-million Yeovil Sports Zone on Yeovil Recreation Ground, which has been a popular open green space with the local community for over 70 years.
 Residents fought to protect it, leading to rejection of the proposals in 2009, and further consultations in 2010.

 The recreation space known as Mudford Rec was frequented by England cricket star Ian Botham during a childhood stay in Yeovil.
 Another regeneration project would have meant demolishing Foundry House, a former glove factory, but a local campaign led to this becoming a listed building.
 It will now be converted into a restaurant and offices and new shop and houses built on the surrounding site.